Creative Arts Psychotherapist

-I am a clinical psychotherapist in private practice near Grand Central in Manhattan, New York.
+I am a licensed clinical psychotherapist in private practice in the state of New York.

 Master of Arts, Drama Therapy ~ New York University